-A layman’s language broker-dealer is simply a person or a business firm who helps investors buy sell securities, offer them intelligent information regarding trade and help them book profits while in return charge a certain amount of fees as commission which are their main source of revenue generation.
-Nowadays with the advent of technology broker-dealers have also gone online where an investor even without speaking to them can buy sell securities and book profits and in the same way as offline brokers here too the marginal commission is deducted from the profit the investor makes.
+A layman’s language broker-dealer is simply a person or a business firm who helps investors buy sell securities, offer them intelligent information regarding trade, and help them book profits while, in return, charge a certain amount of fees like commission, which are their main source of revenue generation.
+Nowadays, with the advent of technology, broker-dealers have also gone online where an investor without even speaking to them can buy, sell securities, and book profits, and in the same way as offline brokers here too, the marginal commission is deducted from the profit the investor makes.
 There is a thin line of difference between broker and dealer though; a broker supports security trade on behalf of the investor, a dealer, on the other hand, engages in trading activities on behalf of it.

 Types of Broker-Dealers

 - Wirehouse: This type of broker-dealer generally operates on a big scale and has a large and expanded service.
 They typically have their own set of products which they further sell to their customers and make money on the same.

 - Independent: They perform more of an agency or the relationship of an agent.
 They are independent contractors to the customers and generally sell products that are not owned by it but are procured from outside.
 They help the customer to connect to such outside products, buy and sell them and book the profits.
 In return, they charge the customer with a certain margin or commission based on the overall trade.

 - A broker initiates the trade on behalf of its customers and is involved in the trade cycle.

 - A dealer, on the other hand, is representative of the brokerage firm and will initiate the trade on behalf of the account which the firm itself owns.